 #1 – Little Bit of Olive Oil and Candle Light

-I saw a massage therapist once and she recommended if I wanted to do self massage, to use a little olive oil.
+I saw a massage therapist once, and she recommended using a little olive oil if I wanted to do self-massage.

-My parents are Croatian and they love olive oil.
-They go threw about 1 liter a week.
+My parents are Croatian, and they love olive oil.
+They go through about 1 liter a week.

 Yes, just my mom and dad.

 While growing up, they never taught me to massage with olive oil.
 It may be an exciting thing to try.
 I know olive oil is fantastic for Italy if you are going to Europe.

 Let me get to my point, self-massage is huge.
 It would be nice to have access, time, and the funds to get a massage daily for your Achilles tendon.
 For most of us, it is not possible.
 If you have Achilles tendon issues, I recommend self-massaging your calf (Gastrocnemius).
 I recommend you spend one to two minutes massaging different calf parts, looking for sensitive areas, and using the self-massage to help circulate those sensitive areas.